clarkehardy/LXeSlowControls/README.md

 # do some plotting...
 ```

+From here, many different `SlowControls` methods can be called to do basic plotting and analysis of the data from the log file.
 An example notebook displaying more functionality will be added in the future.